talon-one/talon_go/docs/EffectEntity.md

 `func (o *EffectEntity) SetTriggeredByCoupon(v int32)`

 SetTriggeredByCoupon gets a reference to the given int32 and assigns it to the TriggeredByCoupon field.

+### GetTriggeredForCatalogItem

+`func (o *EffectEntity) GetTriggeredForCatalogItem() int32`

+GetTriggeredForCatalogItem returns the TriggeredForCatalogItem field if non-nil, zero value otherwise.

+### GetTriggeredForCatalogItemOk

+`func (o *EffectEntity) GetTriggeredForCatalogItemOk() (int32, bool)`

+GetTriggeredForCatalogItemOk returns a tuple with the TriggeredForCatalogItem field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTriggeredForCatalogItem

+`func (o *EffectEntity) HasTriggeredForCatalogItem() bool`

+HasTriggeredForCatalogItem returns a boolean if a field has been set.

+### SetTriggeredForCatalogItem

+`func (o *EffectEntity) SetTriggeredForCatalogItem(v int32)`

+SetTriggeredForCatalogItem gets a reference to the given int32 and assigns it to the TriggeredForCatalogItem field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)